engeniousio/orchestrator-docs/docs/setup-orchestrator.md

   </TabItem>
 </Tabs>

 - Output Directory Path: Where would you like to see the results?
+Please, choose (create) a folder where you like to store the results.
 - Setup Script Path: You can optionally add the script to execute before the test run.
 - Tear Down Script Path: You can optionally add the script to execute after the test run.